 It has long been speculated that South Jersey, in comparison to the rest of the State, does not receive a representative share of public funding when one considers population size and taxable property value.
 Professor Hayes’ study controlled for these factors and others and determined that South Jersey’s most economically distressed municipalities receive significantly less state funding assistance than similarly poor municipalities elsewhere throughout the state.

 Forum attendees listened intently to Professor Hayes’ findings as well as a response panel of experts which included Honorable Assemblywoman Partricia Egan Jones; Honorable Mayor Frank Gilliam of Atlantic City; Daniel Lombardo, President/CEO of Volunteers of America Delaware Valley; and Honorable Mayor James Maley of Collingswood.
-The panelist reacted to the report’s findings and addressed how funding disparities influence their decision making.
+The panelists reacted to the report’s findings and addressed how funding disparities influence their decision making.

 The report has garnered substantial attention.
-To date, eight media outlets have reported on the study.